 Recap of Week 2 & Preview of Week 3 of Session

-Here is a master list of the legislative bills we’re following so far in the upcoming 60-day session.
+Here is a master list of the legislative bills we’re following so far.
 You can click the bill link in the list below to go directly to the bill and its details farther below.
 “New” and “Updated” bills are so noted.
 Updates within each bill are noted in blue font:

 Property Insurance Updated

 Motor Vehicle Liability Policies Updated

 Post-lost Benefit Assignments Under Motor Vehicle Insurance Policies Updated

 Consumer Protection Updated

 Contacting Consumer Debtors